ajstamm/shepherds-crook/Resume.md

 * back-up and validator for SPARCS data pulls
 * assisted revising SPARCS access form
 * co-wrote vital records IRB renewal
-* co-wrote NYC vital records data rquests (birth and mortality)
+* co-wrote NYC vital records data requests (birth and mortality)
 * assisted with vital records correspondances
+* attended EPHT workshop in Atlanta - when?

 ## Clubs

 ### EBCoP

 * developed (2-3) R workshops (topics?)
-* ran (how many) R workshops on (4-5) topics in conjunction with UAlbany Rockefeller College and School of Public Health (years?)
+* facilitated & co-facilitated (how many) R workshops on (4-5) topics in conjunction with UAlbany Rockefeller College and School of Public Health (years?)
 * organized workshops in R, ArcGIS, Python, manuscript writing as co-lead of Learning Pathways
 * posted to EBCoP blog and DOH News on events and workshops
 * helped recruit for dissertation support group